 On November 4th, when it appeared that Donald Trump may have, by some ghastly force, gained a second term in office, there was a gloomy mood in this house.
 One housemate donned a sloth-shaped “onesie” and brewed a large amount of tea.
 Another asked a Tarot deck how to resist blunt power.

 Eventually, the US election made a gradual and nail-biting turn to the left, and the mood lifted.
-Now the house has music in it, and someone is making a chocolate cake.
+The house had music in it again, and someone baked a chocolate cake.

 The world is in rough shape.
 We’ve been hammered by a pandemic, garish police brutality, social unrest, reactionary populism, fires, and the smoldering threat of climate change.
 We live in times of crisis.
-Still, there has hardly been a more ripe time for building alternatives to systems that are obviously broken.
+Still, there has hardly been a more appropriate moment for building alternatives to systems that are obviously broken.